Enabling discovery of solar system objects in large alert data streams: Validation of confirmed Solar System objects

 \subsubsection{Pure and unique orbits}

-{Each step of the association algorithm can produce internally different trajectories including the same alert.
-Hence} some trajectories in the sky may spuriously intersect when fitting for orbits.
-Hence, we define the \textit{pure orbits} as the trajectories containing only the observations of the same solar system object.
+some trajectories in the sky may spuriously intersect when fitting for orbits.
+Therefore, we defined the pure orbits as the trajectories containing only the observations of the same Solar System object.
 Fink-FAT returned {28,719} pure orbits.
 We define the purity of Fink-FAT outputs as the ratio between the number of reconstructed orbits and the pure orbit, which is about {72.5 \%} for this dataset.
-In addition, multiple disconnected trajectories can come from the same solar system object.
+In addition, multiple disconnected trajectories can come from the same Solar System object.
 It is a direct consequence of the time window and the \orbfit\ limit parameters.
-By taking only unique solar system identifiers, Fink-FAT returned {19,956} asteroids.
-We define the efficiency of Fink-FAT as the ratio between the number of detectable SSO and the unique detected SSO, which is {45.4 \%} for this experiment.
+By taking only unique Solar System identifiers, Fink-FAT returned {19,956} asteroids.
+We define the efficiency of Fink-FAT as the ratio between the number of detectable SSO and the uniquely detected SSO, which is {45.4 \%} for this experiment.

 {Finally as the observational arcs are small, the orbit fitting procedure does not always fully converges.
-In the case where only the initial orbit determination is available, we have a set of orbital parameters without associated errors (hence rarely accurate, but often enough for short term predictions), while if the full differential corrections step has succeeded we have a better estimation on the orbital parameters that includes the estimated covariance for the parameters (hereafter, \textit{orbits with errors}).} From Table \ref{tab:finkfatperf}, Fink-FAT reconstructs 39,628 orbits, but only 13,252 pass the full differential correction step and have errors in their parameters (33.44 \%).
+In the case where only the initial orbit determination is available, we have a set of orbital parameters without associated errors (hence, it is rarely accurate, but often enough for short term predictions), while if the full differential corrections step has succeeded we have a better estimation on the orbital parameters that includes the estimated covariance for the parameters (hereafter, orbits with errors).} From Table \ref{tab:finkfatperf}, Fink-FAT reconstructs 39,628 orbits, but only 13,252 pass the full differential correction step and have errors in their parameters (33.44 \%).
 However, the ratio between the number of reconstructed orbits with an error and pure orbits (purity) with an error is almost 97 \%.
-This means that despite the relatively low efficiency, if we have an orbit with an associated error estimate we are almost certain that this orbit is valid, which is a crucial information when planning for follow-up observations.
+This means that despite the relatively low efficiency, if we have an orbit with an associated error estimate, we are almost certain that this orbit is valid, which is a crucial information when planning follow-up observations.